swiftcurrent2018/openarc/README.md

     - Update CUDA runtime to allow intermixing of both OpenACC and CUDA.
 (See example in [openarc-path]/test/examples/openarc/matmul_openacc_cuda)

 * Bug fixes and improvements
+	- Update the OpenARC C parser to support additional types in C99/C11 and CUDA/OpenCL.

+	- Fixed bugs in the gang-private variable transformation and workshing-loop transformation.

 	- Fixed bugs in the OpenCL backend to correctly handle multiple platforms.

 	- Fixed bugs in privatization and reduction transformation passes.